Gamma-Software/TermsAI/MILESTONES.md

 ## Milestone 1: Simple POC

-We answer the user's questions from a text input through a simple interface like Streamlit.
+We answer the user's questions from a text input (Text / PDF / JPEG) through a simple interface like Streamlit.
 We focus on user contracts.
 We also provide a summary of the text.

 ## Milestone 2: API building